5l1v3r1/panthera/README.md

 # How requests are handled?
 1. Web requests are automatically handled by LWP via Perl.
-2. Panthera uses Nmap parameters advantage with custom word file.
+2. Panthera uses Nmap with custom word file.

 # Contact
 mrharoonawan@gmail.com